jasset75/apollo/docs/index.md

 This project implements a REST API to select data from Apache Cassandra through Apache Spark.
 The Spark cluster computes commands requested by HTTP client through Apollo API endpoints.

-I've wrote this [notes](https://jasset75.github.io/Spark-Cassandra-Notes/Environment.html) in order to follow a recipe to mount a development environment.
+I've wrote this [notes](https://jasset75.github.io/Spark-Cassandra-Notes/Environment.html) with which to follow a recipe and mount a development environment.
 Besides, there are some examples and scripts which loads the data sources used in those and these examples.

 ## Apollo REST API